Skip to main content

 United Kingdom

-Born in Australia, Chris moved to London in 1974, where he lives with his wife and two daughters.
-In 1998 he was awarded the CBE for services to training and enterprise.
+Born in Australia, Chris moved to the UK in 1974, where he still lives with his wife and two daughters.
+In 1998, the British Government awarded him the CBE for services to training and enterprise.

 University of West London